Sleeper85/esphome-jk-bms-can/documents/README/YamBMS_functions.md

 The `Charging instruction` is defined based on the `Charging status` and allows the correct `Requested Charge Values` ​​to be sent.

 The `Float charge enabled` switch allows the battery to be kept fully charged at the end of the `Bulk` charge.
-The voltage used will be that of the `Float volatge` slider.
+The voltage used will be that of the `Float voltage` slider.

 The `EOC timer enabled` switch ensures that the `Cut-Off` phase lasts maximum `30 min` (default value) even if your cells are still being equalized.
 If your cells are equalized, the `Cut-Off` phase will end at the earliest after `60s` (default value).
 This prevents the risk of staying in the `Cut-Off` phase for many hours if you have several batteries and they are poorly equalized.

 The `Bulk voltage` slider allows you to set the voltage used during the `Bulk`, `Absorption`, `Balancing` and `Cut-Off` phases.

-The `Float voltage` slider allows you to set the voltage used after charging is complete if the `Float charge enabled` switch is active.
+The `Float voltage` slider allows you to set the voltage used after charging is complete if the `Float charge enabled` switch is enabled.

-The `Absorption Offset V.` slider has a dual purpose, it is used to display the `Absorption` status and to calculate the `Cut-Off` values, see the [Charging logic](Charging_logic.md).
+The `Absorption Offset V.` slider has a dual purpose, it's used to display the `Absorption` status and to calculate the `Cut-Off` values, see the [Charging logic](Charging_logic.md).

 The `Inverter Offset V.` slider allows you to correct the inverter charge voltage, either because it does not respect the requested value or because your inverter is far from your batteries and there is a voltage drop.
 This allows you to reach the target `Bulk` or `Float` charge voltage by adding an offset.